absurdlylongusername/Balanciaga4/README.md

 `ProxySession` is what handles the main routing logic.

-It opens TCP connection from LB to the selected backend server, and the begins data transfer between client and LB, and the LB and the server.
+It opens TCP connection from LB to the selected backend server, and then begins data transfer between client and LB, and between the LB and the server.

 If it takes too long to connect to the backend server, or the client or server become idle for too long and stop sending data, it will cancel the whole operation.